OnyxfireInc/modsecurity-nginx/README.md

 # modsecurity-nginx
-Pre-compiled binaries for modsecurity with the crs ruleset
+Pre-compiled binaries for modsecurity with nginx

 ## About
 This project contains the pre-compiled binaries for use with a specific version of Nginx on CentOS 7.
 These configurations are for our use and have not been tested for anything other than our intended purpose.